Niels Frederiksen: Lech Poznań

+In his third summer transfer window at Lech to prepare for the 2026–27 season, the club spent over €8 million in fees for several signings, including a permanent signing of Luis Palma for a club record fee, Ghanain defender Terry Yegbe from Metz, homegrown goalkeeper Mateusz Lis from Göztepe, Swedish midfielder Gustav Berggren from New York Red Bulls and Iranian forward Allahyar Sayyadmanesh, the latter joining on free transfer from Westerlo.

+The club began their season with a 4–1 Polish Super Cup win over Górnik Zabrze on 16 July.
+Afterwards, Lech launched their European campaign on 21 July with a 4–1 win over Danish champions AGF in the UEFA Champions League second qualifying round.
+Eight days later, having lost the return home game 1–4 after extra-time, Lech were knocked out on penalties and dropped to the UEFA Europa League qualifying.
+They went on to qualify for the league phase after defeating Faroese side KÍ Klaksvík 6–0 on aggregate and Swiss club Thun 9–2 on aggregate.
+The first game against Thun on 20 August ended in a 7–0 win for Lech, their greatest win margin in any European competition.

 Manager profile

 Tactics

-Frederiksen is noted for his exceptional work with young talents, developing players such as Andreas Christensen, Andreas Bjelland, Yussuf Poulsen and Christian Nørgaard in Lyngby, and Martin Braithwaite at Esbjerg.
+Frederiksen is noted for his development of youth players, with examples including Andreas Christensen, Andreas Bjelland, Yussuf Poulsen and Christian Nørgaard in Lyngby, and Martin Braithwaite at Esbjerg.
 He has furthermore shown flexibility in regards to formations, employing a 3–4–3 formation at Denmark U21, but also utilising a classic 4–4–2.
 In Brøndby, Frederiksen started out employing a 4–3–3, but since adjusted this to a dynamic 3–5–2 with attacking wingbacks, Andreas Maxsø as the anchor in defense and a fast and more stationary centre forward as the main forwards.
 Frederiksen is a proponent of pressing, in what he has called a balanced press.
 This implies striking a balance between immediately attempting to win back possession high up the pitch, and falling back and regrouping in defence.

 Influences

 Frederiksen has cited his main influences inside football as José Mourinho "for his arrogance", Sir Alex Ferguson "for his long time success" and Jürgen Klopp, due to his development of young players and his tactics.
 Outside football, he has been inspired by Socrates and the 2011 film Moneyball starring Brad Pitt.